 Beyond the diverse wildlife, we encourage you to experience local life here in the Amazon.
 You’ll meet and stay with locals who can share stories and teach you traditional ways.
 We don’t want you to just visit the Amazon, we want you to truly experience this place.

 The jungle occupies around 50% of Peru’s vast territory so you will understand that there are many subdestinations here.
-Some of our favourites are:
+These are sometimes very far apart and all have their own pros and contras.
+Some of our favourites jungle destinations in Peru are:

 This jungle, famous for the Tambopata National Reserve, is the easiest accessible jungle and the best choice for most travelers.
 It offers many levels of jungle experience; from introductions to deep-in-the-woods, for all kinds of nature lovers.
 Some of Peru’s best jungle lodges are located here, as well.
 Learn how to plan your RESPONSible Trip to the jungle around Puerto Maldonado here.